us0p/interview_preparation/management/planning.md

 - fri -> interview prep list

 ## Side Project Ideas
+- AI Quizz: define a set of documents which you should review every day and make an AI assistant that will make questions based on the separated documents, wich you should answer with your own words.
 - Stay up to date: A software that pulls updates about specified techs from many sources to give you the most recent information about the tech world.